aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to POT in Android Apps or Online App" h2="DOTM to POT conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another, such as from DOTM to POT.
+This can be useful for a variety of tasks, such as creating presentations, editing documents, and more.

+<h2>How Aspose.Total Helps for DOTM to POT Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOTM file to POT, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOTM file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as POT.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert DOTM file to POT, you can first use document manipulation API Aspose.Words for Android Java to convert DOTM file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as POT.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that can help you automate the document conversion process in your Android applications.
+It includes APIs for manipulating documents, spreadsheets, presentations, and more.
+Aspose.Words for Android Java is a document manipulation API that can help you convert DOTM files to HTML.
+Aspose.Slides for Android Java is a PowerPoint API that can help you create a new Presentation, write HTML content in it, and save it as POT.

+Aspose.Total for Android via Java is a powerful suite of APIs that can help you automate the document conversion process in your Android applications.
+It includes APIs for manipulating documents, spreadsheets, presentations, and more.
+Aspose.Words for Android Java is a document manipulation API that can help you convert DOTM files to HTML.
+Aspose.Slides for Android Java is a PowerPoint API that can help you create a new Presentation, write HTML content in it, and save it as POT.
+With Aspose.Total for Android via Java, you can easily convert DOTM files to POT in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}